Vegan parsnip and chickpea curry that features a big punch of chilli and classic Indian spices, which are tempered by silky coconut milk.

 - Throw in the chickpeas and sprinkle over the spice mix, stir and cook for 30 seconds.
 Start with half of a teaspoon of salt and add more later if required.

-- Pour in the water, and the coconut milk and give everything a stir to combine, bring it to a boil then reduce the heat to a simmer, then add a lid and cook for 15-20 minutes (or until the parsnips are tender).
+- Pour in the water and the coconut milk and give everything a stir to combine, bring it to a boil, then reduce the heat to a simmer.
+Add a lid and cook for 15-20 minutes (or until the parsnips are tender).